 Walk with HOLD

 You can take your dog on short walks and have him/her hold a buck or bumper during the walk.
 Stop occasionally, command GIVE and take the object from his/her mouth.
 Then start again.

 Remote SIT to HEEL drill

 You can also work on the HOLD command while working on SIT to HEEL drills.
 For these drills have your dog SIT, put an item in your dog’s mouth, and command HOLD.
-Next, using a 6-foot or longer lead, command SIT and walk away from your dog.
+Next, using a 6-foot or longer lead, command SIT and walk a few steps away from your dog.
 Turn to face your dog and command HEEL.
 Work with your dog to encourage him/her to come from the remote sit position to a SIT position at HEEL on your left or right side, whatever you prefer, still holding the item.

 Make sure you give your dog lots of praise if they HOLD the item all the way in and until you take it from them.
 If they drop the item at any point, say NO, move them back to the exact spot they were sitting prior to the drop and start again.
 It may take A LOT of repetition to get your dog to do this, but persistence usually pays off.

 Some dogs are very compliant and will learn this quickly, others will refuse and resist so much that you will wonder if it is worth it.

 Enforcing HOLD in the field

 If you can get your dog to HOLD an item and perform the drills above, you can start working to incorporate the HOLD command in the field.
 As your dog runs toward you with a bumper or bird, wait until they get within 10 to 20 feet, then start saying the HOLD command to remind your dog to HOLD as you direct him/her into HEEL.
 With encouragement, some dogs can make this transition.
 But not all.